chaitan28/k8s_directory/6DAY-Health-Probes/read.md

 ### Readiness Probe

 A Readiness Probe determines if a container is ready to handle requests.
 If the probe fails, the container is temporarily removed from service.
+From below example, if /healthz is deleted or unavailable in the container, the pod will show running state with unhealthy status. this will not restart the container.

 **Example:**